Automating the End-to-End Process of Accounts Payable | 14 Tips

 Automating will save you money, but there is still a cost.

-Companies with a complex manual accounts payable process flows can spend up to $50 to process one invoice, with a simple manual process costing about $6 to $8 per.
+Companies with complex manual accounts payable process flows can spend up to $50 to process one invoice, with a simple manual process costing about $6 to $8 per.

 (Late fees + labor costs + postage + missed discounts + human error + data storage costs)